SAP-samples/upscale-commerce-external-application/README.md

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/upscale-commerce-external-application)](https://api.reuse.software/info/github.com/SAP-samples/upscale-commerce-external-application)

-## External Application samples for SAP Upscale Commerce.
+## External Application samples for SAP Upscale Commerce

 External Applications are used to access non-public APIs in Upscale Commerce.
-[Read more](https://help.sap.com/viewer/0160c41e0de84b218d05bc1185213d1d/LATEST/en-US/d3eb8e23c2914424b3c4f73950e9c357.html)
+See [SAP Upscale Commerce User Guide](https://help.sap.com/viewer/0160c41e0de84b218d05bc1185213d1d/LATEST/en-US/d3eb8e23c2914424b3c4f73950e9c357.html) on SAP Help Portal.

-## Samples:
+## Samples

 1) Store Locator: Displays a Google Map with all Fulfillment Stores in your Upscale tenant.
 It can be configured to display inventory per product per store.
 This sample creates allows the Store Locator Custom Component to access store and inventory information.
-[See Branch](https://github.com/SAP-samples/upscale-commerce-external-application/tree/sample/store-locator-inventory-intermediary)
+[See Branch](https://github.com/SAP-samples/upscale-commerce-external-application/tree/sample/store-locator-inventory-intermediary).

 ## Requirements

-To embed these components one would need access to an SAP Upscale Commerce tenant & the ability to host Java Springboot Applications.
+To embed these components one would need access to an SAP Upscale Commerce tenant and the ability to host Java Springboot applications.

 ## How to obtain support